frenetic-lang/tutorials/06-Frenetic-Introduction.md

   implement the same policy efficiently.

 In the following chapters, we introduce a new way to program SDN policies.
-You write policy-functions in a little language we call **NetCore**.
+You write policy-functions in a little language we call **FreneticDSL**.
 The Frenetic compiler will then synthesize the flow tables needed to implement your policy-function efficiently.
 (It also sends statistics requests, accumulates replies, manages switch connections, and more.)

-The templates and solutions for this part of the tutorial are in the `netcore-tutorial-code` directory:
+The templates and solutions for this part of the tutorial are in the `frenetic-tutorial-code` directory:

 ```
-$ cd guide/netcore-tutorial-code
+$ cd guide/frenetic-tutorial-code
 ```

 ### Example 1: A Naive Repeater (Redux)